anrayliu/pyvidplayer2/documentation.md

  - `audio_track: int` - Selects which audio track to use.
 0 will play the first, 1 will play the second, and so on.
  - `vfr: bool` - Used to play variable frame rate videos properly.
 If `False`, a constant frame rate will be assumed.
 If `True`, presentation timestamps will be extracted for each frame (see `timestamps` below).
 This still works for constant frame rate videos, but extracting the timestamps will mean a longer initial load.
  - `pref_lang: str` - Only used when streaming Youtube videos.
 Used to select a language track if video has multiple.
  - `audio_index: int` - Used to specify which audio output device to use.
 Can be specific to each video, and is automatically calculated if argument is not provided.
 To get a list of devices and their indices, use libraries like sounddevice (see audio_devices_demo.py in examples folder).
+Please use MME devices for Windows.

 ## Attributes
  - `path: str | bytes` - Same as given argument.